robots-make-art-too/Group13_GroupColours/resources.md

 <li>Amazing video.
 In addition to AR technology, I think this video shows a series of special effects such as ray tracing, which is very shocking.
 Maybe cities in the future will look like this.
 I can't tell whether it is reality or illusion</li>
 <p><a href="https://www.youtube.com/watch?v=F8MN0o6RS9o">Times Square, New York City</a></p>

+<li> This is Spark AR,Spark AR is an augmented reality production tool launched by Facebook, which allows users to freely create ar filters and share them directly on Facebook & instagram platform.</li>
+<p><a href="https://www.youtube.com/watch?v=033uM62blLw&list=PLUn_zuDxW8B7W4ValDllUQPXiYf_JLNTj">Spark AR</a></p>